zenoverflow/omnichain/README.md

-# OmniChain - visual logic chains that guide, control, and empower AI models to think, act, and remember things any way you want
+# OmniChain - visual logic chains that guide, control, and empower AI models to think, act, and even learn

 ![Screenshot](/screenshot.png)